-RideKC is the new brand for all public transit services in the Kansas City region.
-This includes routes in Westwood operated by the Kansas City Area Transportation Authority (KCATA), Johnson County, and Unified Government Transit.
-Current routes around Westwood travel on either 47th Street or Shawnee Mission Parkway.
-Demand-response service for eligible populations is also available.
+The RideKC is the new brand for all public transit services in the Kansas City region.
+This includes routes in Westwood operated by the Kansas City Area Transportation Authority (KCATA) and their partners (), Johnson County, and Unified Government Transit and RideKC) serve the Westwood area.
+Four routes currently operate in the city limits of.
+Current routes around Westwood, travel on either on 47th Street or Shawnee Mission Parkway.
+These routes currently don't have regionally significant ridership, but KCATA is currently in the process of assessing routes and identifying new strategies, such as micro transit, that can better serve our regionDemand-response service for eligible populations is also available.